andrewleader/hiking-blog/wwwroot/wp-content/plugins/wp-extra-file-types/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.4.4.1 =
+* user interface fix

+= 0.4.4 =
+* released experimental fix to have better integration with GravityForms

 = 0.4.3 =
 * fix on custom file types